Prayer for the dead: Irvingian Churches

 The New Apostolic Church, the largest of the Irvingian Churches, practices prayer for the dead.
 Divine Services for the faithful departed take place thrice a year; additionally, "New Apostolic Christians also pray that souls who have died in an unredeemed state may find salvation in Christ."

 Other churches

 Prayer for the dead is not practiced by members of Baptist and nondenominational Christian churches.
 For example, members of the Baptist churches hold that "dead men receive no benefit from the prayers, sacrifices, &c. of the living."

 The Church of Jesus Christ of Latter-day Saints

 The Church of Jesus Christ of Latter-day Saints has a number of sacred ordinances and rituals that are performed for the dead.
-Among these are baptism for the dead and the sealing of the dead to families.
+Among these are baptism for the dead and the sealing (marriage and parent-child sealing) of the dead to families.
 These practices are based upon multiple New Testament scriptures, some of which are 1 Corinthians 15:29-32 and Matthew 16:19.